 Have everyone in your household take turns calling your dog and then reward her for coming with treats and praise.
 Start in the same room, then increase the difficulty by going into different rooms or even different floors of the house to increase the aerobic benefits of this fun game.

 Indoor Obstacle Course

 Use everyday items in your house to build a fun obstacle course for your dog.
-Examples include jumps, weave poles, tunnels, down mats, and crawl under obstacles.
+Examples include jumps, weave poles, tunnels, down mats, and other obstacles.
 Train each obstacle on its own, then put them together for a fun workout that will get your dog’s blood pumping.

 If your dog already knows how to play fetch, then this game offers a great way to get your pooch active indoors.
 Consider lining a hallway with some jumps and tossing the ball to the end, giving your dog some added exercise during a fun indoor game of fetch.

-If you happen to have one of the more athletic breeds from the herding or working groups who is used to getting a ton of outdoor exercise, you may want to consider training your dog to use the treadmill.
-For a solid workout with particularly hyper breeds, this is an excellent option.
+If you happen to have one of the more athletic breeds from the herding or working groups who are used to getting a ton of outdoor exercise, you may want to consider training your dog to use the treadmill.
+This is an excellent option for a solid workout with particularly hyper dog breeds.

-Once you know for sure that physical exercise box is checked, the next thing to be on the lookout for is making sure your dog isn’t just bored.
-Dogs are intelligent and social animals who need to keep their mind active to ward off boredom which can lead to anxiety and in some cases, even destructive behaviors.
+Once you know for sure that the physical exercise box is checked, the next thing on the list is boredom.
+Dogs are intelligent and social animals who need to keep their mind active to ward off boredom, which can lead to anxiety and destructive behaviors in some cases.

-Many dogs get much of their mental stimulation on their daily walks or during social activities such as spending time with other dogs at the dog park.
-If these kinds of activities are off the menu during the Coronavirus, it may be time to find some other ways to get your dog thinking.
+Much like dog owners, many dogs get much of their mental stimulation on their daily walks or during social activities such as spending time with other dogs at the dog park.
+If these kinds of activities are off the menu for a period of time, it may be time to find some other ways to get your dog thinking.